emonney/ngx-toasta/README.md

 {
     "limit": 5,                 //Maximum toasts that can be shown at once.
 Older toasts will be removed.
-0 is unlimited "showClose": true,          //Whether to show the 'x' icon to close the toast "position": "bottom-right", //The window position where the toast pops up "timeout": 5000,            //Time to live in milliseconds.
+0 is unlimited "showClose": true,          //Whether to show the 'x' icon to close the toast "showDuration": true,       //Whether to show a progress bar at the bottom of the notification "position": "bottom-right", //The window position where the toast pops up "timeout": 5000,            //Time to live in milliseconds.
 0 is unlimited "theme": "default"          //What theme to use